hpgbproductions/EmuTrainStopBar/README.md

 ### Notice

 - PINE is used to get information from emulators.
-Ensure that it is enabled.
-(It is usually a hidden setting.)
+Make sure that it is enabled.
+Activation for selected emulator versions:
-- This is a Windows Forms application.
-Linux support is untested.
+    - PCSX2 2.\*: Tools > Show Advanced Settings ON.
+System > Settings > Advanced > scroll to the bottom.
+    - RPCS3 0.0.38: [Top row] Configuration > IPC.
+- Only works on Windows.

 ### How to Use